 Risotto tends to intimidate a lot of people because it's a dish that requires attention at the stove and a little labor of love.
 I used to make it all the time a few years back with white wine, but this time I wanted it friendly for all of us and very simple.
 I decided to use juice instead of wine.
 It gives great flavor to the risotto.
 Most risotto recipes require you to first cook the veggies in the pan, remove them, then toast the risotto, then add the veggies back and then cook the risotto.
 I wanted it more simple than all that.
 After all, that is that we all want right?

-All you need is a little patience at the stove and I swear, before you know it, you’ll be scarfing down some delicious vegan hot risotto, not missing the dairy one bit!
+All you need is a little patience at the stove and I swear, before you know it, you'll be scarfing down some delicious vegan hot risotto, not missing the dairy one bit!